thesandboxgame/sandbox-smart-contracts/packages/royalties/Docs/RoyaltyManager.md

 - This function is called during deployment and sets the common recipient and split for all the RoyaltySplitters.
 - ` _commonRecipient`: The common recipient wallet address for all the RoyaltySplitters
 - `_commonSplit` The split percentage for the common recipient and creators split would be 10000 - commonSplit
+-  `royaltySplitterCloneable` address of cloneable splitter contract for royalties distribution
+- `managerAdmin` address of RoyaltyManager contract.
+- `contractRoyaltySetter` the address of royalty setter of contract.

 ---